tvsnarayana/tech-interview-handbook/algorithms/README.md

 ## Trees

-- Traverse tree by level -> DFS
+- Traverse tree by level - Depth-first search.
 - Recursion is common for trees.
 When you notice the subtree problem can be used to solve the whole problem, you should try recursion.
+- When using recursion, always remember to check for base case, usually where the node is `null`.
 - It's possible that your recursive function needs to return two values.
 - If the question involves summation of paths, be sure to check whether nodes can be negative.